bZSoft/phpSocial/README.md

-title (make it varchar with 86 chars) step 8: locate cnf.php step 9: open with text editor step 10: look for "mysql_connect("localhost","root","") step 11: change to fit mysql login and your'e done! :)
+title (make it varchar with 86 chars) step 8: locate cnf.php step 9: open with text editor step 10: look for "mysql_connect("localhost","root","")" and "mysql_select_db(phpsocial)" step 11: change to fit mysql login and db name and your'e done! :)

 ~Seadogs